 a.
 In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

 d.
-They have prepared the annual accounts on a going concern basis;
+They had prepared the annual accounts on a going concern basis;

 e.
-They have laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and were operating effectively.
+They had laid down internal financial controls to be followed by the Company andthat such internal financial controls were adequate and were operating effectively.

 f.
-They have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+They had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 ADEQUACY OF INTERNAL FINANCIAL CONTROLS

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 The objective of such controls is to ensure efficient usageand protection of company's resources accuracy in financial reporting and due complianceof statutes and procedures.
 The internal financial controls are adequate and are operatingeffectively so as to ensure orderly and efficient conduct of the business operations.
 YourDirectors do not foresee any significant impact on internal financial controls due toCOVID 19 Pandemic.
 The Statutory Auditors have also given an unmodified opinion in theirreport on the internal financial controls on the financial reporting process.